secure-systems-lab/dsse/specification.md

 -   Serialize BODY according to PAYLOAD_TYPE.
 Call the result SERIALIZED_BODY.
 -   Sign PAE([UTF8(PAYLOAD_TYPE), SERIALIZED_BODY]), base64-encode the result,
     and store it in `sig`.
+-   Optionally, compute a KEYID and store it in `keyid`.
 -   Base64-encode SERIALIZED_BODY and store it in `payload`.
 -   Store PAYLOAD_TYPE in `payloadType`.